- B2B Content Growth Hacks 🔝

 Instrument events for

-Retention: → returning users (GA4, Mixpanel)
+Retention: → Returning Users (GA4, Mixpanel)

 GA4 Steps:

-Navigate to Explore > Cohort exploration.
+Go to Explore > Cohort exploration.

 Set the Inclusion criterion to a

-event for a specific blog post.Set the Return criterion to the
+page_viewevent for a specific blog post.Set the Return criterion to the

 Mixpanel Steps: